 For Greenacre (1959), the link between early imaginative play and later artistic creativity is based on the child's and the adult's tendency to repeat experiences.
 She suggests that throughout life, one source of repetitive activity is the need to establish or reestablish a sense of reality or familiarity in the perceived or remembered experience.
 Through play or creative activity, the individual gradually establishes an experience as familiar and then feels the pleasure and relief of familiarity.
 Such repetition is different from the repetition of a previously traumatic experience in an effort gradually to master such an experience.
-At the very least, repetition of traumatic experience reality through a variety of internal mental viewpoints inasmuch as the traumatic experience exerts an unconscious, constricting influence on perception.
+At the very least, repetition of traumatic experiences in the classic sense of the repetition compulsion limits the inpidual's freedom to experience reality through a variety of internal mental viewpoints inasmuch as the traumatic experience exerts an unconscious, constricting influence on perception.
 This, in part, could be the basis of the distinction between imaginative play and play in the service of conflict.